Addressing health inequalities in homeless children, young people and families learning resource and toolkit.

-A call for evidence is currently underway to gather examples of best practice that have improved access to and experience of health care services for disadvantaged people living with frailty much earlier in life.
+A call for evidence took place to gather examples of best practice that have improved access to and experience of health care services for disadvantaged people living with frailty much earlier in life.

-The first seminar event will be held on 28 November 2019, aimed at NHS providers, NHS England, voluntary sector organisations and people experiencing disadvantage and frailty.
-Visit the event page for details and to register.
+We held a seminar event in November 2019, aimed at NHS providers, NHS England, voluntary sector organisations and people experiencing disadvantage and frailty.

 For more information on the project, contact Sue.Christoforou@homelesslink.org.uk